PaperStrange/AIProjectManger/README.md

 :bulb:&:warning: TODO 2019/4/14: (1) modify the template files in each "collector" folder; (2) add instructions of using this repository

+:bulb: TODO 2019/4/22: need a markdown file to display findings by story style

 ## Proposed project structure (the same as what is shown in "template" branch)<a name="structure"></a>

 Name | Description |